sharkwouter/oceanpop/doc/DESIGN.md

 ## Game Rules

 The game has the following rules:
-- Gems can be moved either horizontall or vertically, not both.
+- Gems can be moved either horizontally or vertically, not both.
 - Gems can only be moved by making matches.
 - Gems can be moved as far as the player would like.